martaprivitera/Project-of-Data-Management/README.md

 - The 3 query codes we used for our analysis and another code to plot useful graphs we used and inserted in the Report (DataM anagementReport.pdf).

+### This project was created in collaboration with Eleonora Brambatti and Matteo Pasotti, fellow students at the University of Milano-Bicocca.